PhDP/cmake-gtest-gbench-starter/README.md

 A cross-platform C++11 starter project with google test and google benchmark support.

-This project template is using git submodule to include Google Benchmark, so you need either to do
+This project template is using git submodule to include Google Benchmark and Google Test so you need either to do

     $ git clone --recursive git@github.com:PhDP/cmake-gtest-gbench-starter.git